 Marketing

 The administration always wants UMO to look good.
 A system of show off repository should be implemented to be able to pick images or stories of good student.
-These media could îpotentially be used for marketing events and promotion.
+These media could potentially be used for marketing events and promotion.
 Finally the administration could see which departments are actually doing good work.

 Prospective Students

 As a tertiary audience, perspective students also have many needs that the Portfolio System could facilitate.
 Presently, perspective students have no window into the work being produced by current students of any level.
 Access to the Portfolio System would allow these perspective students to see exactly what gets produced in many courses offered within their program of study.
 This would give them the ability to more accurately assess their interest in the program and understand what paths are available to them.
-There also is no current system in place which allows for the viewing of work done by faculty.
+There also is no current system in place that allows for the viewing of work done by faculty.
 Opening up this channel would allow for prospective students to not only view this work, but also provide a convenient location to contact a faculty member that specializes in their unique interests.
 This combination of both student and faculty work would allow prospective students to see the major's/department's community as a whole and start to visualize themselves within it.
 Lastly, being able to see the growth of a current student through the entirety of a program would give a prospective student insight into potential careers upon graduation.
 Knowledge of the future is one of the primary decisions behind prospective students ultimately choosing a program to follow, thus the Portfolio System should be able to accommodate this need.

 Parents of Students